 Batting for a draw

-In cricket, there are several options for the outcome of a match: victory, defeat, draw and tie.
-Batting for a draw is a defensive strike from a team with a slight advantage but does not risk playing for a win and strives to keep a draw result.
+In cricket, there are several possible outcomes to a match: victory, defeat, draw and tie.
+Batting for a draw is a defensive strategy used by a team that holds a slight advantage but does not risk playing for a win and strives to keep a draw result.

 • The team that plays from the bowling position does not knock out the opponent.

-It is noteworthy that the teams do not have to have the same number of runs for a draw.
+Notably, a draw doesn’t require both teams to have the same number of runs.
 It is also important to know that draws only happen in first-class cricket matches.
-They involve 11 players in each team.
+These involve 11 players in each team.
 From the batting position, each team plays two innings.
-Matches involving full members of the International Cricket Council are considered first-class.
-Also, meetings held in the national championships of these countries receive a similar status.
-One of the most prestigious domestic tournaments are the championships of Australia, India and England.
+Matches between full members of the International Cricket Council (ICC), as well as games in national championships of these countries, hold first-class status.
+One of the most prestigious domestic tournaments are the championships in Australia, India and England.

 Ties are rare in cricket.
 There were two known cases in history when similar results were recorded in international matches: